grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 1. Deploy using the newly created `values.yaml` file:

     ```bash
-    helm install --values values.yaml loki grafana/loki -n loki
+    helm install --values values.yaml loki grafana/loki -n loki --create-namespace
     ```
-    **Note: this may take a few minutes to complete.**
+    **It is important to create a namespace called `loki` as our trust policy is set to allow the IAM role to be used by the `loki` service account in the `loki` namespace.
+This is configurable but make sure to update your service account**

 1. Verify the deployment: